splewis/get5/documentation/docs/match_schema.md

     backup method.<br><br>**`Default: 0`**
 27. _Optional_<br>Assigns values to `mp_teammatchstat_1` and `mp_teammatchstat_2`, respectively.
 If you don't set this
     value in a BoX series, it is set to each team's map series score automatically.<br><br>**`Default: ""`**
-28. Match teams can also be loaded from a separate file, allowing you to easily re-use a match configuration for different sets of teams.
+28. _Optional_<br>Match teams can also be loaded from a separate file, allowing you to easily re-use a match configuration for different sets of teams.
 A `fromfile` value could be `"addons/sourcemod/configs/get5/team_nip.json"`, and is always relative to the `csgo` directory.
 The file should contain a valid `Get5MatchTeam` object.
 You **are** allowed to mix filetypes, so a JSON file can point to a `fromfile` that's a KeyValue file and vice-versa.
+If you provide a `fromfile` property, all other properties are ignored and team data is only read from the provided file.
 29. _Optional_<br>The name of the spectator team.<br><br>**`Default: "casters"`**
 30. _Optional_<br>The spectator/caster Steam IDs and names.
 Setting a Steam ID as spectator takes precedence over being set as a player or coach.